-Interpreting Qualifications for Hair & Beauty Trainer Training
+Hair & Beauty Trainer Training - Tutor Talk

 Yes, it's a minefield of Qualifications!

-Later we will dedicate a post specifically related to each qualification with a more in-depth look at the requirements therein.
+We have dedicated a post specifically related to each qualification with a more in-depth look at the requirements therein.
+Check out IQA, EQA, EPA, teacher training courses, DCM, and ASWS; learn about the details of the courses we offer.

 But for now, I will try to shed some light on the qualifications, the level they qualify at and also a brief overview of the content.